natemiller1/GethLab/README.md

 miner.start(1)
 miner.stop()
 ```

+***Installing / Using the Mist wallet***

-If you want more functionality you can get Mist, which will make it easier to send Ethereum and create smart contracts, go to: https://github.com/ethereum/mist/releases/tag/v0.10.0
+If you want more functionality you can get Mist, which will make it easier to send Ethereum and create smart contracts.
+Go to: https://github.com/ethereum/mist/releases/tag/v0.10.0
 ***Make sure you get version 0.10.0*** and chose the applicable program for your operating system
 Make note of where you installed Mist.